cdapio/coopr/docs/docs/source/guide/quickstart/index.rst

 Rackspace
 ^^^^^^^^^
-An API key and username are required for using Rackspace (for more information on how to obtain your personalized API key, see
+An API key, username, and region are required for using Rackspace (for more information on how to obtain your personalized API key, see
 `this page <http://www.rackspace.com/knowledge_center/article/rackspace-cloud-essentials-1-generating-your-api-key>`_ ).

 .. figure:: /guide/quickstart/rackspace.png